aldebaran/qibuild/doc/guide/build_configs.rst

 Using build configurations
 ---------------------------

-QiBuild also lets you to have different settings depending on the toolchain you use.
+qiBuild also lets you to have different settings depending on the toolchain you use.

 The config file will always be found in ``QI_WORK_TREE/.qi/qibuild.cfg``